 2 years on: Raising awareness by documenting life with sickle cell

-On my anniversary as a columnist, I see increasing openness and my own growth
+On my columnist anniversary, I see increased openness and my own growth

 Hello, June!
 This month is very significant in my life, with various celebrations and anniversaries.
 For one, I’ve spent two years writing almost weekly about my sickle cell disease journey on Sickle Cell Disease News!
 I was in awe that I lasted a couple of months and was astounded to have lasted a year.
 Now at two years, I have trouble finding the words to express how this anniversary feels.